Ghost Trains and Haunted Railways

 Some of the stories are folklore, while others seem to be a bit more unexplainable.
 Many of the underground subway systems and railroad tunnels around the world have their own stories of ghosts and strange events.
 The combination of rail travel, and the fear of dark places underneath the earth combine into numerous legends of haunts.

 During the heyday of railroad travel, many legends of hauntings were associated with trains and railroad yards.
 Many tales of ghosts were sprung from the actual work on the tunnels to allow the railroad access.
-Ghost trains are not exactly ghosts in that hauntings are supposed to be from the dearly departed.
 A train is an inanimate object, so even for those that believe in ghosts it is a bit difficult to understand why something like a train would still run occasionally on overgrown tracks, although the item in question was broken up long ago.

 Perhaps it is the people who ran the trains long ago who are returning, and bringing the locomotives they worked on back with them.
 Or it could be it is just what is referred to as a a residual haunting, like a flickering image on a screen replaying like a tape loop of a past event over and over again.

 There are also stories of phantom aircraft, ships, carriages, and buses which seem to go on their appointed rounds occasionally just like our railroad specters do.
 Then there are the underground tunnels which have launched hundreds of ghostly stories.
 Our instinctive fear of the dark may play in to some of these legends, but many of them have been seen over and over again.
 Lets take a look at some of these railroad haunts.